-For those with high scores on promotability, sit down with them, determine their interests, career thoughts and life dreams, share your confidence in them and commit to helping them become their 'best self'.
-Determine what their next responsibility will most likely be in the business and start the process of training, developing, encouraging and rewarding them.
+For those with high scores on promotability, sit down with them, determine their interests, career thoughts and life dreams.
+Share your confidence in them and commit to helping them become their 'best self'.
+Determine what their next responsibility will most likely be in the business and start the process of training, developing, coaching, encouraging and rewarding them.

-While you're at it, put a black letter 'T' beside anyone on the chart who is 'toxic' or a chronic nonperformer and then develop a fair and reasonable process to rescue them or get rid of them.
+Identify toxic team members and chronic non-performers.
+Put a bold black letter 'T' beside anyone on your Org Chart who is 'toxic' or a chronic non-performer.
+Then, develop a fair and reasonable process to rescue them, or get rid of them.
 Don't waste time trying to rescue the un-rescuable.
 Life is not a Disney movie!
-Failure to deal with nonperformance is one of the biggest problems in most businesses today.
-Manage and document the dismissal process carefully to keep out of expensive and time-consuming legal trouble.
+Failure to deal with employee toxicity or non-performance is one of the biggest problems in most businesses today.
+Manage and document the dismissal process carefully to keep out of expensive, time-consuming and distracting legal battles.